csik/4240_Syllabus/mp1.md

     *   Note that for this assignment, a persuasive technology must be a technology (not eg. a policy)
     *   Note that persuasive technologies are not, generally speaking, speculative.
 4. Sleep on your first ideas.
 5. Reflecting on your first concepts and using the skills of brainstorming and variation, continue your ideation.
-The idea you decide to work with may build on the best of your original ideas, it may synthesize ideas from different designs, or it may react to your first ideas by developing a new concept.
+The idea you decide to work with may build on the best one of your three sketches (but must significantly advance beyond the sketch, ie not simply add details to one of them, but be stronger concept), it may synthesize ideas from different designs, or it may react to your first ideas by developing a new concept.
 6. Develop your final idea into a full-fledged design.
 This design should include the following elements:
     1. A precise description of the behavior you would like to change, and how it relates to the issue that matters to you (ca 1 paragraph). **Make sure this behavior is specific, observable, and measurable** (cf persuasive computing lecture).
     2. A description of the mechanism the device or application will use to persuade users to change the behavior.
 This description should identify the persuasive affordance you are using, explain how the device instantiates that affordance, and describe how you expect the workings of the device to change the behavior in question. (ca 400 words)